Information and support to improve your chances of becoming a parent

 On average, sperm count drops continuously from the age of 20.
 Having said this, sperm counts can rise and fall depending on a number of external conditions and is not the only cause of male infertility, male factor is equally likely to be the reason why a couple may be struggling to conceive as female factor.
 While men can remain fertile for many years longer than women, they are likely to encounter problems the older they get.
 Men can also experience abnormal sperm function, blockages that prevent the delivery of sperm, illnesses, injuries, chronic health problems, lifestyle choices and other factors that may contribute to male infertility.
 So it’s important to make healthy lifestyle choices and, if you are having difficulty conceiving speak to your doctor to carry the appropriate tests and checks.

-Firstly, you should keep trying regardless.
+Firstly, you should keep trying to conceive regardless.
 The NHS recommends you continue to have sex every 2 or 3 days.
 As well as this, you should look to cut down on smoking and drinking alcohol as both have been shown to reduce sperm count.
 Exercising regularly, being a healthy weight and ensuring you are having a balanced diet are all beneficial to the quality of your sperm.
 With the best will in the world, very few of us manage to maintain a healthy balanced diet, so appropriate supplementation is often necessary.
 Instead of taking numerous multivitamins, some of which will be strong antioxidants that may actually damage sperm quality (sperm DNA decondensation), a more balanced approach is required.
 It takes 3-4 months for your body to generate new healthy sperm, so be patient and give your body time to adapt.
 Taking a supplement such as Impryl maintains the delicate metabolic balance required for optimal sperm production.
 After you have made the necessary changes, a simple sperm test can help identify any improvements.

 There are many different types of male infertility and some are curable whereas others are not.